yearn/yearn-devdocs/docs/getting-started/guides/how-to-understand-strategies-descriptions.md

 - For example: you add 100 Eth as collateral and borrow 75% of it's value as dollars, but you fail to repay the loan in due time, so your collateral gets *liquidated* which costs you 25% of the initial amount deposited.

 ### Lend / Borrow Against
-- Lending is when you provide liquidity to someone else for some time and expect them to pay you back in the future
+- Lending is when you provide liquidity to someone else for some time and expect them to pay you back in the future.
-- Borrowing is when you take money from a lender
+- Borrowing is when you take money from a lender.
 - Borrowing *against* is used to specify the collateral used by the borrower.
-Example: "I borrowed 5000$ against my car, so if I don't repay the loan the bank can take it"
+Example: "I borrowed 5000$ against my car, so if I don't repay the loan the bank can take it".
-- In DeFi this operation is always collateralized since there are no resources to charge debt
+- In DeFi this operation is always collateralized since there are no resources to charge debt.

 # DeFi